jrYeole/angular2/README.md

 ## Angular 2 TypeScript starter project

-### There is a branch which uses [Pug](https://pugjs.org/) (former Jade) templates.
-To use these templates, just switch to the [pug branch](https://github.com/matthias-schuetz/angular2-seed/tree/pug).

-#### The new version 3.0.0 comes with major improvements and changes.
-Lazy loading has been removed and the production bundle consists of one "app.min.js" using Ahead-of-Time (AoT) compilation.
-Typings have been replaced with @types.
-TypeScript 2 is now being used togehter with version 3 of *gulp-typescript*.
-And E2E tests have been replaced with Karma unit tests and the Angular testing utilities.

 This is an example app based on Angular 2.
 It relies on TypeScript, SystemJS, Gulp and Sass.
 The project comes with various features you may need to build a typical single page application (SPA).
 Here are the most important aspects:

  - a routing concept (separate route configuration file)